Istio: Multi-Cluster Federation and hybrid cloud

 - Scalability: There are scalability limits to a single Kubernetes cluster (about 5000 nodes per cluster the last time I checked)

-- Hybrid cloud: You can have multiple clusters on different cloud providers or on-premises data centers.
+- Hybrid cloud: You can have multiple clusters on different cloud providers or on-premises data centres.

-While there are a lot of attractive use cases for federation, there are also some caveats:
+While there are a lot of attractive use cases for the federation, there are also some caveats: